 Even though it is a cliché, you have to go and see why millions flock to this romantic wrought iron tower each year.
-It’s worth a quick visit even if you don’t ride the elevator up, or eat in one of the mid-tower restaurants.
-At one point it was the tallest man made structure in the world, and even though it doesn’t have that title any more, it still provides great city views from the top.
+It’s worth a quick visit even if you don’t ride the elevator up, or eat in one of the mid-tower restaurants, especially if it is your first time in Paris.

-Arc de Triomphe – triumphal arch
+2. Arc de Triomphe – Triumphal Arch

 The Arc de Triomphe, or triumphal arc (I didn’t know triumphal was a word in the English language until looking this up) is another iconic symbol of Paris.
 It would probably be even more prevalent if it wasn’t for the Eiffel Tower.
 Napoleon commissioned this edifice to help brag about his military accomplishments.

 The Louvre is the world’s largest museum, and easily arguable as the world’s most famous museum and houses so much more than the Mona Lisa.
 Originally, the Louvre Palace was a fortress, but as time went on it was expanded considerably and recommissioned as a museum.
 It houses over 35,000 works of art that are said to be worth between $50-$100 billion dollars (or priceless depending on who you ask).
 It serves as a central landmark in the city, and is 100% a can’t miss, even if you aren’t the artsy type.